LinSoftWin/Illustrator-CC-2021-Linux/README.md

 ## Special thanks to
 - The WineHQ team : For making wine
 - Gictorbit : For initial inspiration
-- HansKristian-Work : For making VKD3D-Proton
-- Adobe : For making Photoshop (also please release an official version for linux...)
+- Adobe : For making Illustrator (also please release an official version for linux...)